-For a small business, finding and retaining quality employees goes beyond the compensation package.
+For a growing or small business, finding and retaining quality employees goes beyond compensation.
+Employers are able to offer benefits that employees can't access on their own, and so benefits provide value for employees at a relatively low cost to companies.
 The benefits package your company offers is often a deciding factor for candidates.
-Employers are able to offer benefits that employees can't access on their own, and so benefits are valuable for employees at a relatively low cost for companies.

 Corporations and better-funded companies may seem to have access to the best benefits.
-But small companies can also offer employee benefits that are attractive to employees.
+But startups and small companies can also offer employee benefits that are attractive to employees.

 As Soon as you Want, If You Offer Equity

 Companies just starting out may lack the ability to pay high salaries or offer traditional benefits like health insurance.
 But all companies have a mission and a goal.
 Offering equity to your employees allows everyone to share in that mission and goal.